vapoursynth/vapoursynth/doc/functions/video/levels.rst

       clip = std.Levels(clip, min_in=16, max_in=240, min_out=0, max_out=255, planes=[1,2])

-   The default value of *max_in* and *max_out* is the format's minimum and maximum allowed values repsectively.
+   The default value of *max_in* and *max_out* is the format's minimum and maximum allowed values respectively.
 Note that all input is clamped to the input range to prevent out of range output.

    .. warning::